News

 What Disney is scheduling from San Diego in 2026-2027

-The first major test of the expanded partnership comes in the 2026-2027 season, when Disney Magic and Disney Wonder are slated to rotate through San Diego across fall sailings, a winter homeport season, and a cross-country repositioning cruise.
+In the 2026-2027 season, Disney Magic and Disney Wonder are slated to rotate through San Diego across fall sailings, a winter homeport season, and a cross-country repositioning cruise.

 Disney Magic is scheduled to arrive in October 2026 and operate a series of sailings through November.
 Those cruises include shorter itineraries to Baja California and the Mexican Riviera, with ports including Ensenada and Cabo San Lucas, as well as Catalina Island.